mike-scott/osfoundries/src/content/blog/20180110-ble-dongle.md

 +++
-title = "Opensource Bluetooth Low Engergy (BLE) usb dongle" date = "2018-01-08" tags = ["ble", "radio", "open source", "bugs"] categories = ["Bluetooth", "Radio"] banner = "img/banners/ble-dongle.png"
+title = "Opensource Bluetooth Low Energy (BLE) USB dongle" date = "2018-01-08" tags = ["ble", "radio", "open source", "bugs"] categories = ["Bluetooth", "Radio"] banner = "img/banners/ble-dongle.png"
 +++

-# An open source usb dongle / BLE host radio
+# An open source USB dongle / BLE host radio

 If you've ever had to ship a product you know how frustrating a critical bug can be when your only driver is proprietary.
 Many times the problem may be in your code and not the vendor's code, but it is often a difficult journey to find the root cause.
 Vendors have many customers and finding the right technical contact takes time and without a compelling business case you may ultimately find that your use of the device is not _standard_ and you end up at the back of the line, even sometimes forced to find a different component.
 Well, with Zephyr maybe we are beginning to take a step forward as we now have the ability to control the entire communication path in an almost _ready-for-certification_ Bluetooth low energy radio.